pink-gorilla/goldly/README.md

 - time: demonstrates to push data from clojure

-**run goldly with ui-extensions**
+**run goldly with bundel ui-extensions**

 ```
-lein goldly-bundel
+clojure -X:goldly-bundel
 ```

-This is the same config as in goldly-bundel, but we do not auto-generate a javascript bundel.
+This is the same config as in goldly-bundel, but the javascript bundel is generated on the fly.

 # send data from the repl